1hdn/SimpleShell/README.md

 Each invocation of `Command.Run` starts a new process and returns when the process has exited.

 If you need to interact with a script or program (like sending input based on output) this is not the right tool for the job.

+SimpleShell is available as a [NuGet package](https://www.nuget.org/packages/SimpleShell/) for .NET Standard 2.0.